Start9Labs/documentation/site/source/user-manual/service-guides/lightning/connecting-lnbits.rst

       :width: 60%
       :alt: superuser-first-open

-   .. note:: This isn't a concern on StartOS as all wallets created will have the address they generated stored within **properties** within the LNbits serivce.
+   .. note:: This isn't a concern on StartOS as all wallets created will have the address they generated stored within **Properties** within the LNbits serivce.

 #.
 Now a default wallet will have already been generated - highlighted on the top left.
 We'll rename it by clicking **Rename wallet** entering **android-zeus-wallet** then clicking **UPDATE NAME**: